Incentive-Aligned Multi-Source LLM Summaries: Experimental details

 \subsection{Results on Average Scores and Coherency}

 We first present the coherency results for the main experimental setting that is omitted in the mian text.
 Our method (TTS) produces summaries that are consistently more textually similar to the ground truth reference answers.
+As mentioned in the main text, all experimental settings here are conducted under the computation-efficiency-optimized A/B group variant described in Sec. \ref{subsec:computationalcomp}.

 Next we provide the average source reliability scores for the main setting, corresponding to the plot in Figure \ref{fig:sources_scores_inline}.